kkathambari/VivaForge/README.md

-# 🎓 ProjectViva: AI Mock Viva Examiner & Tutor
+# 🎓 VivaForge: AI Mock Viva Examiner & Tutor

 ProjectViva is an advanced, conversational AI chatbot designed to help students prepare for their project viva examinations.
 By leveraging Retrieval-Augmented Generation (RAG) and the Gemini API, the chatbot analyzes uploaded project documents (PDF/DOCX) to conduct realistic technical viva sessions and act as an intelligent project tutor.